-A dental bridge is a restorative dental solution that replaces one or more lost teeth for a healthier and more functional smile.
-Bridges are either permanently attached, also known as fixed bridges, or they can be removable.
-Dr. Sahil Goyal offers several of dental bridges to accommodate patients and their different needs.
-After an exam, he will determine which one is right for you.
-No matter which one you get, he will design a natural looking dental bridge in Frederick, MD that will blend in with the rest of your smile.
+Dr. Sahil Goyal offers several types of dental bridges to accommodate patients and their different needs.
+After an exam, he will determine which one is right for you to give you a healthier and more functional mouth.
+He will design a natural-looking dental bridge that will blend in seamlessly with the rest of your teeth.

 What is a Dental Bridge?

-- Cantilever Bridge: This is exactly like a traditional fixed bridge however it will only use one abutment tooth.
+• Cantilever Bridge: This is exactly like a traditional fixed bridge, however it will only use one abutment tooth.
 The bridge will only have a dental crown on one end.
 Dentists only use this option when only one adjacent tooth is available.

 What to Expect During the Bridge Process

-The dental bridge procedure usually takes two or three appointments to complete.Typically, during a routine check up your dentist will discover damage to a tooth that may require a dental bridge.
-If you have a missing tooth, during your consult, Dr. Goyal may suggest a dental bridge also.
+The dental bridge procedure usually takes two or three appointments to complete.
+Typically, during a routine check up your dentist will discover damage to a tooth that may require a dental bridge.
+If you have a missing tooth, Dr. Goyal may suggest a dental bridge.
 He will discuss all your treatment options and take x-rays to prepare for the procedure.

-At your last appointment, Dr. Goyal will try the bridge on to ensure a proper fit.
+At your last appointment, Dr. Goyal will try the bridge on your mouth to ensure a proper fit.
 He will make any adjustments if necessary.
 Then he will cement the dental bridge in place with dental adhesive.

 Post Dental Bridge Procedure